gopheracademy/gopheracademy-web/upcoming/go-and-ssh.md

 	}()
 ```

-Finally, we'll receive and respond to each channel request.
-We **must** reply positively to the `shell` and `pty-req` requests in order to instruct `ssh(1)` that it has access to a shell and it is also a pseudo-teletype.
-We will also listen for `window-change` and pass on these changes to `bashf` (our `bash`-wrapped pty).
+Finally, we **must** reply positively to the `shell` and `pty-req` channel requests in order to instruct `ssh(1)` that it has access to a shell and it is also a pseudo-teletype.
+We will also listen for `window-change` events and pass on these updates to `bashf` (our `bash`-wrapped pty).

-*As a side node, since channel types and request types are strings, this should tell us they are dynamic.
+*As a side note, since channel types and request types are strings, this should tell us they are dynamic.
 So, in our own applications, we could re-purpose these protocol constructs to suit our own needs as necessary.*

 ``` go
 	go func() {